Tamtox/Momentum/README.md

 Features :
     Todo - create, organize and filter short-term tasks .
     Journal - keep a daily record of your thoughts and activities .
     Habits - maintain your routines and daily activities .
-Pair your habits with goals .
-    Goals - set mid to long term goals that can be paired up with habits.
+    Goals - set mid to long term goals.
     Schedule - combines other features into day-to-day schedule for easy tracking and planning.

 Planned Features :